 Despite the older buildings here, Wan Chai hasn’t been left behind in terms of development.
 It is still a metropolitan area and more recent constructions have included apartments buildings, which makes it fairly easy to find long term accommodation here.

-It also remains well connected by public transport and the centre of Hong Kong is less than a 20 minute journey away.
+It also remains well connected by public transport and the central of Hong Kong is less than a 20 minute journey away.

 The Wai Chai ferry is used by locals to get across the harbour but is also a popular attraction for tourists and visitors too.
 Not just as a mode of transport but also the fabulous views of Hong Kong City it gives you.
 A great picture for you to send home.